 Make your portfolio tax-efficient

-income is taxed in the same manner.
+In evaluating investments for your portfolio, you should consider the impact of income taxes, since not all investment income is taxed in the same manner.
 Despite the wide range of investments available, there are three basic types of investment income: Interest, Capital Gains and Dividends.
-Interest income is fully taxable at your marginal tax rate, whereas you only pay tax on 50% of a Capital Gain up to $250,000 per person per annum, or 67% over $250,000, as of June 25, 2024.
+Interest income is fully taxable at your marginal tax rate, whereas you only pay tax on 50% of a Capital Gain.
 Canadian Dividends also receive special tax treatment through the Federal and provincial dividend gross-up and tax credit mechanisms.

 Maximize your tax deferred savings with an RRSP, TFSA, or tax-free First Home Savings Account (“FHSA”)